DeityVengy/Star-Wars-Genesis-Timeline/README.md

 - Under the manipulation of the Yuuzhan Vong, the Queen signs the Treaty of Naboo and allows the occupation of the planet by the Trade Federation

 ### 3 BDT (same year as original clone wars)
 - The Trade Federation discovers the Republic’s plans to build an Orbital Battle Station and declares war.
-The Senate vote to remove the former Chancellor from office and appoint the indoctrinated Palpatine as a replacement.
+The Senate vote to remove the current Chancellor from office and appoint the indoctrinated Palpatine as a replacement.
 - The Republic discovers the clone army on Kamino and officially begins the Clone Wars at the Battle of Geonosis.
 - The Shadow Collective is formed on Mandalore by Darth Maul.
 The Neo Crusaders are founded in response by an unknown individual, presumably Nom Anor.
 The Clone Wars continue for 3 years.